pooja-gera/TheWireUsChallenge/React Applications/Shop_Day31/Readme.md

 #### Code requirements
 1. Create "Add" button to each item.
 2. Handle events like onClick for those buttons (prefarably only one handleClick for all the items).
-3. On "Add" - should decrease the availability of that item by 1.
+3. On "Add" - should decrease the availability of that item by 1 till it becomes 0.

 #### Output should look like